This post may contain affiliate links. Please read my disclosure.

-These Vegan Brownie Bites are full of chocolaty flavor and are easily made in one bowl.
-Also known as “two-bite brownies,” these mini fudgy delights are gluten-free, refined sugar-free and nut-free too!
+These Vegan Brownie Bites (aka “two-bite brownies”) are full of chocolaty flavor and are easily made in one bowl.
+This vegan brownie recipe is gluten-free, refined sugar-free and nut-free too!

-Every time I bake a batch of these two-bite delights, I cannot stop hearing the old Tootsie Pop commercial in my head…
+Every time I bake a batch of these vegan brownies, I cannot stop hearing the old Tootsie Pop commercial in my head…

 Except now it goes like this: How many bites does it take to eat a mini brownie?

 One.
 Two (crumbs left on plate).
 Two.
 The answer is two.
-It takes two bites to eat a mini brownie. 😉
+It takes two bites to eat a mini brownie.
+I mean, they are nicknamed “two-bite brownies” for a reason, right?

 Zero.
 I will get to eat zero brownies.
 That is, not unless I stash them in a secret location in the cupboard where no one will find them (which is basically just toward the back of the shelf since they don’t look for anything past the front row anyway).